covcom/205CDE/13_Basic_Flask/README.md

 ## Notes on the official Flask tutorial

-On the official Flask website, there's a [tutorial](http://flask.pocoo.org/docs/0.10/tutorial/).
+There's [a tutorial on the official Flask website](http://flask.pocoo.org/docs/0.10/tutorial/).
 You can follow instructions there and see how far you can go.
 Don't worry if you don't completely understand, we'll cover them all in the next 2/3 weeks time.
 Bear in mind this tutorial is written in a very casual style.
 In your final submission, you want to avoid things like this:

 * In step 1, a column of `primary key autoincrement` was created.
 However, in SQLite, we don't normally (that is DON'T) declare 'autoincrement', see [here](https://www.sqlite.org/autoinc.html) the official documentation.
 * In step 1, SQL keywords should have been capitalized.